simpledimplejohn/FunctionaProgramingPlantsExersize/README.md

 2. _Navigate to the `/js` folder_
 3. _Choose the exercise you want to run_
 4. _In the console run `node {exerciseFile.js}`_
+5. _To launch the web app launch the Index.html file in your code editor_
+6. _Navigate to your local host example: `127.0.0.1:5500/Index.html`

 ### __Known Bugs / Future Goals__